Skip to search Skip to content

 Type: -

 Text input controls are used to request a text entry from the user.
 They are usually found in the create or edit pattern.
-Compact width text input on iPhone (left), regular width on iPad (right) Usage To indicate that a text field is required, include an asterisk next to the label.
+Compact width text input on iPhone (left), regular width on iPad (right) Usage To indicate that a text input is required, include an asterisk next to the label.
 On the top of [...]

 Category: UI Components